fyne-io/proposals/drag-and-drop.md

 ### Drag-and-Drop within the Fyne application

-The drag and drop within the Fyne application is implemented by finding the component under the mouse pointer and supporting **fyne.DragReceiver** interface in each of the windows of application sorted by z-index.
-Only the first window with object of **fyne.DragReceiver** will get the call with fyne.Draggable.
+The drag and drop within the Fyne application is implemented by finding the component under the mouse pointer and supporting **fyne.Droppable** interface in each of the windows of application sorted by z-index.
+Only the first window with object of **fyne.Droppable** will get the call with fyne.Draggable.

 The macOS implementation was tested to confirm this design.